wpmartin/dremio-local-agentic-ai-workshop/README.md

 ## Creating the data pipeline

 With all the datasets formated as tables you can now generate Iceberg views in the data catalog.
-Go to the SQL editor and run the SQL code found in the file `create_all_views.sql`.
-This will establish a medallion style data structure within your data catalog, saving the outputs as views:
+Go to the SQL editor in the Dremio UI and run the SQL code found in the file `create_all_views.sql`.
+This will establish a medallion style data structure within your data catalog and save the outputs as views:
 - **bronze**: raw, 1-to-1 views of the Sample tables
 - **silver**: cleaned and formatted views of the two NYC datasets.
 - **gold**: an enriched view of the NYC taxi trips dataset created by joining the NYC weather dataset.

 # Installing the Dremio MCP Server
 To grant our Agentic AI access to Dremio we will be using the offical Dremio Model Context Protocol (MCP) server.
-The MCP server will run locally on your machine that also runs the LLM frontend.
-For this workshop you will be using Claude Desktop as the LLM frontend and LLM model.
+The MCP server will run locally on your machine along with the LLM frontend.
+For this workshop you will be using Claude Desktop as the LLM frontend and a Claude LLM model.

 Please refer to the [installation instructions](https://github.com/dremio/dremio-mcp?tab=readme-ov-file#installation) on the Dremio MCP Server repo to install and configure the MCP server.
 The steps you will be doing are:
 1) Clone or download the dremio-mcp repo.